samosacode/samosacode/README.md

-# Hi there, I'm SamosaCode 👋
+# Hi there, It's SamosaCode 👋

-Hi, I’m **SamosaCode** 👾, a game developer passionate about crafting unique and engaging experiences.
-I enjoy experimenting with game mechanics, exploring different art styles, and building worlds that feel alive and meaningful.
-My projects range from small experimental prototypes to more ambitious games, and I’m always learning new tools and techniques to push my work further.
-I believe in creating games that challenge expectations, spark curiosity, and leave a lasting impression on players.
+Hi, its **SamosaCode** 👾, a game development studio passionate about crafting unique and engaging experiences.
+We enjoy experimenting with game mechanics, exploring different art styles, and building worlds that feel alive and meaningful.
+Our projects range from small experimental prototypes to more ambitious games, and we are always learning new tools and techniques to push our work further.
+We believe in creating games that challenge expectations, spark curiosity, and leave a lasting impression on players.

 ---

-## 🚀 About Me
+## 🚀 About Us
-- 💻 Software Developer
+- 💻 Software Development
-- 👾 Game Developer
+- 👾 Game Development

 ---